ray-project/ray/doc/source/tune/guides/plot_tune-60-seconds.rst

 Trial Schedulers
 ----------------

-In addition, you can make your training process more efficient by stopping, pausing, or perturbing running trials.
+In addition, you can make your training process more efficient by stopping, pausing, or changing the hyperparameters of running trials.

 Trial Schedulers are Tune modules that adjust and change distributed training runs during execution.
-These modules can stop/pause/perturb running trials, making your hyperparameter tuning process much faster.
+These modules can stop/pause/tweak the hyperparameters of running trials, making your hyperparameter tuning process much faster.
 Population-based training and HyperBand are examples of popular optimization algorithms implemented as Trial Schedulers.

 .. code-block:: python